SarthakBagherwal/Tech-educa/README.md

 1. Fully Responsive Website Design.
 2. After completeing this project you will cover all the topics like grid , forms , @mediaqueries etc...
-3. Easy to understand project.
+3. Code of the project is easy to understand.

 Steps for opening project :---